 Using Vlad’s concept here as a starting point, I made a rough block-out.

-This was used by Vlad to further enhance the concept and get a feel for the environment.
+Vlad used this to further enhance the concept and immerse himself in the environment.

 I then started roughing in the main pieces of the scene, using this new art and some more images I found that felt that could help me find interesting shapes and construct a more believable environment.